 PO Box 910, 1011 Aldon SW

 Grand Rapids, MI 49509

-President and Congress Signed the Extension that Continues to Allow Tax-Free Gifts
+President and Congress Signed the Extension that Allows Tax-Free Gifts from Your IRA

 - You may contribute up to $100,000 per person to qualified 501 C-3 organizations.